-Enjoy the Great Outdoors: Yerba Buena Gardens (Mission Street and Howard Street Between Third and Fourth Streets)
+Enjoy the Great Outdoors: Yerba Buena Gardens (Mission St. and Howard St. between Third and Fourth streets)

 You can take advantage of San Francisco's fantastic weather by spending an afternoon at these local attractions.
 Not only is there lush green grass at Yerba Buena Gardens, there are several other features in this area, including the Yerba Buena Center for the Arts, the Contemporary Jewish Museum, an ice skating rink, a bowling alley and more.

-Catch a Ballgame: AT&T Park (24 Willie Mays Plaza)
+Catch a Ballgame: Oracle Park (24 Willie Mays Plaza)

 Baseball fans take note: This is where the world-champion Giants play!
 Even if you're not into ballgames, you'll still appreciate the beautiful view of the bay and can take a behind-the-scenes tour of the stadium.
-AT&T Park is also a great venue for many big events in San Francisco, from concerts to festivals.
+Oracle Park is also a great venue for many big events in San Francisco, from concerts to festivals.

 Best Places to Stay